 - Stockpile sandwich thins in the freezer when you see them reduced, then make a batch once you have enough thins or when you see your preferred filling reduced too.
 My last batch that I made worked out incredibly cheap because I encountered a huge pack of ham slices that was reduced considerably

 - Lidl also do packs of 6 for only 59p – bargain!

 How to store them in the freezer

-Once I have made and cut up my sandwiches, I put them into batches of how many I need each timer.
-I cut each thin into 4 triangles and tend to find that to feed both kids I need 7 triangles (4 for my 3 year old, 3 for my 1.5 year old) – so I bundle up 7 triangles and wrap the bundle in clingfilm (if you are a regular reader you will know that I hate single use plastic but until I come up with a better solution I try and reuse clingfilm whenever possible)
+Once I have made and cut up my sandwiches, I put them into batches of how many I need each time.
+I cut each thin into 4 triangles and I tend to find that to feed both kids I need 7 triangles (4 for my 3 year old, 3 for my 1.5 year old) – so I bundle up 7 triangles and wrap the bundle in clingfilm (if you are a regular reader you will know that I hate single use plastic but until I come up with a better solution I try and reuse clingfilm whenever possible)

 I then put all the bundles in a large ziplock bag – Ikea sell them cheaply.
 Then all I need to do is take out a bundle the night before I need it and leave it to defrost in the fridge.